codemare618/Web3Modal-MaticEventSubscription-Example/README.md

       }*/
     }
   },

+  // This is need to subscribe token mint event.
   maticProvider: {
     http: 'https://rpc-mumbai.maticvigil.com/v1/a4239c6b78a420cf81bd3c23e9ddc5f682be6970',
     wss: 'wss://rpc-mumbai.maticvigil.com/ws/v1/a4239c6b78a420cf81bd3c23e9ddc5f682be6970',

-    // For the real net
+    // For the real matic net
     //http: 'https://rpc-mainnet.maticvigil.com/v1/a4239c6b78a420cf81bd3c23e9ddc5f682be6970',
     //wss: 'wss://rpc-mainnet.maticvigil.com/ws/v1/a4239c6b78a420cf81bd3c23e9ddc5f682be6970',
   },